terrycojones/daudin/README.md

 /tmp
 ```

-*Warning*: I don't really like this special command! `pysh` is 99.9% pure
+*Warning*: I don't really like these special commands! `pysh` is 99.9% pure
-Python and doesn't need these kinds of hacks (which in this case actually
+Python and doesn't absolutely require these kinds of hacks (which in this
-break some infrequently used syntax, such as entering a multi-line value
+case actually break some infrequently used syntax, such as entering a
-using Python's `%` operator if you happen to have a variable called `cd`
+multi-line value using Python's `%` operator if you happen to have a
-defined).
+variable called `cd` defined).
 So I may remove it entirely.
-But... changing directory is rather
-common, so I'm not sure.
+But... changing directory is rather common, so I'm not sure.

 Importantly, changing directory does not affect the current pipeline value.
 So you can change directory in the middle of a pipeline: